DanIsDaMan/CyUploader/ReadMe.md

 I will complete the comments sometime later :P

+UPDATE : I've added comments now.

 NOTES:

 You don't need to type the quotation marks yourself when it asks for a commit message.
 I took care of that for you all :)

+git.bat could easily be used for anytime you need to push anything to Github.
+Just place it in the root of your Github repo folder.

 The test files need to be in the root for them to work.